nweiyue/tp/docs/team/nweiyue.md

 * **Code contributed**: [RepoSense link to code](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=nweiyue&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)

 * **New Feature**: Added a **tab layout**, and the ability to **switch between individual tabs** (Pull request [\#75](https://github.com/AY2021S1-CS2103T-W16-4/tp/pull/75))
   * What it does: Allows the application to have multiple UIs which serves different functions.
-Users can use `switch TAB_NAME` to switch between tabs.
+Users can use `switch` to switch between tabs.
   * Justification: This feature improves the product significantly because we can now display more features without overcrowding the GUI.
-It also enhances the UX since there is a delegated tab for each aspect of the mains features of **ATAS**.
+It also enhances the UX since there is a delegated tab for each aspect of the main features of **ATAS**.
 The `switch` command helps optimise the product for fast-typists.
   * Highlights: This enhancement allows commands like `enterses` to work properly.
-It required an in-depth analysis of the both the front-end and the back-end of the application.
+It required an in-depth analysis of both the front-end and the back-end of the application.
 The implementation too was challenging as it required integration between the front-end and back-end code.

 * **New Feature**: Added a **memo** feature (Pull request [\#122](https://github.com/AY2021S1-CS2103T-W16-4/tp/pull/122))
   * What it does: Allows users to take down notes in a text box which serves as a memo.
 Users can type directly into the memo or use `addnote` to add notes to the memo using the CLI.
 The memo also auto-saves when users make any changes to it.
   * Justification: This feature improves the product because our application focuses on in-class teaching experience.
-Taking down notes during a lesson and referring to them afterwards is very common, and our application should allow users to do so without switching to other applications.
+Taking down notes during a lesson and referring to them afterwards is very common, and our application should allow users to do so without having to switch to other applications.
 The `addnote` command helps optimise the product for fast-typists.
   * Highlights: This enhancement required the implementation of all 4 components (`Ui`, `Logic`, `Model` and `Storage`) of memo from scratch.
 It required an in-depth analysis of the architecture and design alternatives.
 The implementation too was challenging as it required major addition to many components of the application.

 * **Project management**: